kingmoc/adding-products-cart-cjs-react/README.md

 <Nav cart={cart} emptyCart={emptyCart}/>
 ```

 The cart object has all the necessary data required to display what's needed to the customer.
-And, if you recall because we're updating the cart object in state whenever there are changes, you can attach key data to the cart object and ensure that the cart information is correct.
+And, if you recall because you are updating the cart object in state whenever there are changes, you can attach key data to the cart object and ensure that the cart information is correct.

 Here's a look at the cart object with key data points underlined ...

 ![](src/img/cart-object.JPG)

-One of the best benefits of the Commerce.js SDK is that we can tie the `total_unique_items` property to the cart icon to either show a number or the plain black cart.
+One of the best benefits of the Commerce.js SDK is that you can tie the `total_unique_items` property to the cart icon to either show a number or the plain black cart.

 ```javascript
 // *** Nav.js ***